jukra/web-tweak-n-optimize/README.md

 - Magical one line option which does everything for you
 - Commandline menu interface (done with options, try node app.js --help)
 - Specify which files will be edited

-Planned features:
+- Optimize images

+Features usable with gulp:
 - Specify output folder
-- Tweak image files to thumbs, grayscale etc.
-- Optimize images
 - Linting before optimizing, if ok then continue (option)
-- Usable as a taskrunner plugin

-Planned use as a plugin with taskrunner:
-- On detected file changes on the web project folder, run minifies and image optimization on changed files
-- User can setup the dist folder and minifed file names

 License:
 - MIT